qua-platform/py-qua-tools/qualang_tools/video_mode/README.md

 ## How to use it

 The user can declare a ``VideoMode`` instance by passing in a ```QuantumMachine``` instance and a dictionary of parameters intended to be updated dynamically.
-Additionally, if a job is already started on the ```QuantumMachine```, it can also use this job to change dynamically some of its parameters (this assumes that the QUA program associated to this job was already designed to be compatible with the ```VideoMode```, which we will explain how to do below).

 The dictionary must be of the form: